Greg Cundle: Club career

 A graduate of Gillingham's youth setup, Cundle signed a one-year professional contract with the club in the summer of 2015.
 In the 2015–16 season, he had spells on loan at East Grinstead Town of the Isthmian League South Division, for whom he scored 11 goals in all competitions, 8 in the league; at Tilbury, for whom he scored twice in seven Isthmian League North Division matches in February 2016; and at Margate, for whom he scored once in five National League South matches in March.
 The goal came on his first appearance, in a 3–1 defeat against Maidenhead United.

 After a loan deal with Billericay Town from 31 August to 28 October 2016 during which he scored four times, he joined Bishop's Stortford, again on loan, on 22 December.
 He was recalled by Gillingham in early March 2017, and made his English Football League debut on 18 March in a 4–1 defeat away to Rochdale in League One.

 In May 2017, he accepted Gillingham's offer of a one-year contract extension.
 On 7 November 2017 he scored his first goal for Gillingham in the Football League Trophy against Reading U21s.

 Following his release from Gillingham, he enjoyed spells with Kingstonian and East Grinstead Town before a move to National League South side, Concord Rangers in May 2019.

 On 2 January 2020, Cundle moved to Horsham.

 On 7 September 2020, Cundle moved to National League South side Ebbsfleet United.

+In November 2024, Cundle joined National League South side Maidstone United on an initial one-month loan deal.
+He departed Ebbsfleet United at the end of the 2024–25 season.

+On 5 July 2025, Cundle joined Isthmian League Premier Division side Welling United.